ARMmbed/mbed-os-tools/README.md

 $ cd <yotta module Y>
 $ mbedgt –use-tids 02400203C3423E603EBEC3D8
 ```
-Note: In this example when two instances of Greentea are called at the same time and user provides two mutually exclusive subsets of allowed Target IDs with switch ```--use-tids```.
-This assures that both Greentea instances will not collide and will not try to access the same ```K64F``` platform when testing.
+The two instances of Greentea are called at the same time, but since we provide two mutually exclusive subsets of allowed target IDs with switch ```--use-tids``` the two instances will not collide and will not try to access the same ```K64F``` board when testing.

-# Digesting Test Output
+# Digesting test output

 We've added a feature for digesting input, which is activated with the ```--digest``` command line switch.
 Now you can pipe your proprietary test runner’s console output to the test suite or just ```cat``` a file with the test runner’s console output.
 You can also specify a file name that will be digested as the test runner's console input.